-- We will commit to support the vital work of the United Nations across the vectors of war and conflict, gender-based violence, human equality, minority rights, clean water, global health, shelter, food and energy security. - > We will leverage our position to promote partnership and proficiency in mitigating the causes of climate change. - ➤ We will promote and actively support UN initiatives to grow the social democracy and justice ethos for equality of opportunity, human rights, dignity and a peaceful existence for all people. - ➤ Actively support the UN Department of Economic and Social Affairs 2030 agenda for sustainable development.
+- We will commit to support the vital work of the United Nations around war and conflict, gender-based violence, human equality, minority rights, clean water, global health, shelter, food and energy security. - > We will leverage our position to promote partnership and proficiency in mitigating the causes of climate change. - ➤ We will promote and actively support UN initiatives to grow the social democracy and justice ethos for equality of opportunity, human rights, dignity and a peaceful existence for all people. - ➤ Actively support the UN Department of Economic and Social Affairs 2030 agenda for sustainable development. - Advocate for the reform of the UN Security Council to feature a more diverse representation, including amongst permanent members.